 Consistent with the requirements of the Build America, Buy America Act (Pub.
-L. 117-58, Division G, Title IX, Subtitle A, November 15, 2021), no funding made available through this funding opportunity may be obligated for an award unless all iron, steel, manufactured products, and construction materials used in the project are produced in the United States.
-For additional information, visit NSF's Build America, Buy America webpage.
+L. 117-58, Division G, Title IX, Subtitle A, November 15, 2021), no funding made available through this funding opportunity may be obligated for infrastructure projects under an award unless all iron, steel, manufactured products, and construction materials used in the project are produced in the United States.
+For additional information, visit NSF's Build America, Buy America web page